-If the above referenced refund creates a credit balance on the student's account, reimbursement of this credit balance must be requested in written form.
+If the above referenced refund creates a credit balance on the student's account, reimbursement of this credit balance will be processed as soon as possible.
 The refund procedure is an involved process that requires a minimum of one week to complete, except at the beginning of each semester when a minimum of two weeks is necessary.